oddradiocircle/WhatsApp-Chat-Exporter-With-Search/README_INTEL_OPTIMIZATIONS.md

 1. Make sure you have the latest Intel drivers installed
 2. Update to the latest version of the tool
 3. Try running with standard dependencies if optimizations cause issues
+4. Run `check_intel_hardware.py` to diagnose your system configuration
+5. For IPEX installation issues, try the specific versions in `enable_missing_intel_optimizations.py`
+6. For MKL issues, make sure to run your code with the oneAPI environment set up

+### Common Issues and Solutions

+#### IPEX Installation Fails
+- Try installing a specific version compatible with your PyTorch version
+- Try installing the CPU-only version: `pip install intel-extension-for-pytorch==2.0.100+cpu`
+- Try installing from Intel's channel: `pip install intel-extension-for-pytorch -f https://developer.intel.com/ipex-whl-stable-cpu`

+#### MKL Not Detected
+- Make sure oneAPI is installed and properly set up
+- Run your code using the `run_with_intel_optimizations.bat` script
+- Try reinstalling NumPy after setting up the oneAPI environment

 ## Compatibility